rouvinerh/tp/docs/DeveloperGuide.md

 - `Health`: Stores health-related information.
 - `Workout`: Stores workout-related information.
 - `Utility`: Contains utility functions, such as input parsing and validation.
+- `PulsePilot`: The main entry point for the application.
 - `Constants`: Contains all constants used in PulsePilot.

 **The workflow and sequence diagrams of adding objects is covered in the commands section.**